Raunak9199/password-manager-app/README.md

 This Password Manager App is developed using Jetpack Compose and Kotlin.
 It allows users to securely store, manage, and retrieve their passwords.
 The app includes features such as adding, editing, and deleting passwords, biometric authentication for security, and encryption/decryption of stored passwords.

 ## Features
- - Add Passwords: Users can add new password entries.
+ - **Add Passwords**: Users can add new password entries.
- - Edit Passwords: Users can update/edit existing password entries.
+ - **Edit Passwords**: Users can update/edit existing password entries.
- - Delete Passwords: Users can delete password entries.
+ - **Delete Passwords**: Users can delete password entries.
- - Biometric Authentication: Users can authenticate using biometric authentication.
+ - **Biometric Authentication**: Users can authenticate using biometric authentication.
- - Encryption/Decryption: Passwords are stored in an encrypted format to ensure security.
+ - **Encryption/Decryption**: Passwords are stored in an encrypted format to ensure security.

 ## Prerequisites
   Android Studio